 Microwave (about 4 minutes, in the bag) or boil the new potatoes until they are softened, but not quite cooked.
 Thoroughly beat the eggs in a jug, adding the italian seasoning and a pinch of salt, and leave to stand.
 Slice the potatoes and put them, the courgettes, the pepper and the bacon into a lightly-oiled frying pan at a medium heat until the bacon is cooked.

-Add the egg mixture, pouring it liberally accross the entire pan, turning up the heat to maintain the temperature, and lowering it again when the egg begins to cook.
+Add the egg mixture, pouring it liberally across the entire pan, turning up the heat to maintain the temperature, and lowering it again when the egg begins to cook.
 Keep the egg moving to ensure it does not stick – the egg’s job is to hold everything else together, not to stick itself to the pan.
 Cook for a further 2-3 minutes on a medium heat, then liberally cover with grated cheese and put the entire frying pan under a pre-heated grill (you heard me – under the grill).

-Grill for 3-6 minutes, checking ocassionally and (optionally) adding Worcestershire sauce (we didn’t have any, but it would really have worked well, I think, until the cheese has begins to brown (like cheese on toast!).
+Grill for 3-6 minutes, checking occasionally and (optionally) adding Worcestershire sauce (we didn’t have any, but it would really have worked well, I think, until the cheese has begins to brown (like cheese on toast!).
 Season to taste, and serve with a side-salad and a nice vinaigrette (tip: world’s easiest vinaigrette – disolve lots of sugar in a dark vinegar).
 Wonderbra.